nommaz/scrumrulesfortrello/README.md

 }
 ```

-after we save it as `app.json` we can start server `sudo pm2 start app.json` or restart it with `sudo pm2 stop app.json`
+after we save it as `app.json` we can start server `pm2 start app.json` or restart it with `pm2 stop app.json`

 After adding bot to new boards you'll need to add webhooks to these boards.
 This can be done by openning this page in your browser `http://YOUR_HOST/trello/updateWebhooks`